MangoAutomation/ma-core-public/Core/web/resources/amcharts/plugins/dataloader/readme.md

-delimiter | , | [CSV only] a delimiter for columns (use \t for tab delimiters) error | | Callback function to execute if file load fails format | json | Type of data: json, csv load | | Callback function to execute when file is successfully loaded (might be invoked multiple times) noStyles | false | If set to true no styles will be applied to "Data loading" curtain postProcess | | If set to function reference, that function will be called to "post-process" loaded data before passing it on to chart showErrors | true | Show loading errors in a chart curtain showCurtain | true| Show curtain over the chart area when loading data reload | 0 | Reload data every X seconds reverse | false | [CSV only] add data points in revers order skip | 0 | [CSV only] skip X first rows in data (includes first row if useColumnNames is used) timestamp | false | Add current timestamp to data URLs (to avoid caching) useColumnNames | false | [CSV only] Use first row in data as column names when parsing
+delimiter | , | [CSV only] a delimiter for columns (use \t for tab delimiters) error | | Callback function to execute if file load fails format | json | Type of data: json, csv headers | | An array of objects with two properties (key and value) to attach to HTTP request load | | Callback function to execute when file is successfully loaded (might be invoked multiple times) noStyles | false | If set to true no styles will be applied to "Data loading" curtain postProcess | | If set to function reference, that function will be called to "post-process" loaded data before passing it on to chart.
+The handler function will receive two parameters: loaded data, Data Loader options showErrors | true | Show loading errors in a chart curtain showCurtain | true| Show curtain over the chart area when loading data reload | 0 | Reload data every X seconds reverse | false | [CSV only] add data points in revers order skip | 0 | [CSV only] skip X first rows in data (includes first row if useColumnNames is used) skipEmpty | true | [CSV only] Ignore empty lines in data timestamp | false | Add current timestamp to data URLs (to avoid caching) useColumnNames | false | [CSV only] Use first row in data as column names when parsing